lindaxeva/datablix/README.md

 That means your counts, summaries, and reports can quietly become unreliable.

-Datablix helps you catch those issues faster.
+Sheetblix helps you catch those issues faster.
 It checks your CSV, shows what data may be out of date, and flags categories that look like the same value written in different ways.

 ## Getting started